 The Agency is authorized to utilize up to 4% of the total Clean Water Capitalization Grants received for administration of the loan program.
 In order to allow the maximum amount of grant dollars for loan disbursements, the Agency currently funds administrative costs for the Clean Water Program from sources other than the grant.
 The Drinking Water Grant Program sets aside and restricts 4% of each grant for the administrative costs of running the program.
-As of June 30, 2021, the Agency had \$666,721 thousand available to fund future administration costs of the Drinking Water Program.
+As of June 30, 2022, the Agency had \$0 available to fund future administration costs of the Drinking Water Program due to the FY21 DW Capitalization grant has been fully drawn.